-About 2% to 3% of all children have a lazy eye, clinically known as ‘amblyopia’.
+About 2%-3% of all children have a lazy eye, clinically known as amblyopia.
 This may because they have one eye that is much more short- or long-sighted than the other, or they may have a squint (where the eyes are not looking in the same direction).

 The sooner the child is treated, the more likely they are to have good vision.
-It is more difficult to treat lazy eye if the eyesight has finished developing (usually around seven or eight), although it may still be possible to significantly improve the vision.
+It is more difficult to treat lazy eye if the eyesight has finished developing (usually around the age of seven).
+However, it may still be possible to significantly improve the vision in the weaker eye.

 The NHS recommends that all children should have vision screening during their first year at school.
 This is not a full eye examination but is an important way to identify reduced vision at an early age.
 The screening test is done in school, usually by a school nurse, and is important because many children will not realise that they have a lazy eye, and parents may not be able to see it.
 If your child misses the school screening for any reason, you should take them to your local optometrist for a sight test (paid for by the NHS).